 XSulfur dioxide, oxides of nitrogen, mercury, and small particulate matter have all been associated with coal-fired power stations.

-Renewables are here, and they’re cheaper to build than coal, right now.
-An energy transformation is well underway, with thousands of new career opportunities — from manufacturing, to construction, to installation, to maintenance and clean energy technology R&D. In all, Australia is on track to source more than one-third of its power from renewable energy within two years.
+Renewables are already cheaper to build than coal.
+An energy transformation is well underway, with thousands of new career opportunities in manufacturing, construction, installation, maintenance and clean energy technology R&D. Australia is on track to source 30% of its power from renewable energy this year.